-- KS1: If a child is deliberately violent during the lunchtime they spend the remainder of the lunch break in the canteen.
-The class teacher is informed and message given to parents.
-Learning mentors are also informed and the incident is recorded so Key Stage Lead can log it on the CPOMS. - If a child is deliberately violent at lunch time they will miss afternoon playtime and spent it outside the Rainbow room. - EYFS: if a child is violent they stand by the wall for 5 minutes.
-If they repeat the behaviour during the same session, they walk around with the adult for 5
+• KS1: If a child is deliberately violent during lunchtime they spend the remainder of the lunch break in the canteen.
+The incident is recorded in the Behaviour Book in the first aid box by the adult who dealt with it.
+They also inform the class teacher who passes on the message to parents and record the incident on CPOMS with the parents comments.
+If it occurs at the end of a lunchtime Learning Mentors are also informed they will miss afternoon playtime and spent it outside the Rainbow room.

-- minutes.
-The class teacher is informed and the incident is recorded so Key Stage Lead can log incidents on the CPOMS. - Any EYFS child that refuses the above consequences an individual plan is set up for that child.
+- EYFS: if a child is violent they stand by the wall for 5 minutes.
+If they repeat the behaviour during the same session, they walk around with the adult for 5 minutes.
+The incident is recorded in the Behaviour Book in the first aid box by the adult who dealt with it.
+They also inform the class teacher who passes on the messages to parents and record the incident on CPOMS with the parents comment - Any child that refuses the above consequences an individual plan is set up for that child.